Unlucky-Life/ankimon/src/Ankimon/update_notes.md

 Link: https://discord.gg/AvCESmPGfy

 🌟 Let's catch 'em all together!
 See you there, Trainers! ⚡

-### 🚨 **IMPORTANT NOTICE FOR MAC USERS:** 🚨

-**Mac Users:** When downloading, DO NOT go into fullscreen mode and avoid letting your computer hibernate/sleep while the files are downloading!
-This can cause serious errors with the Ankimon addon.
-If this happens, you will need to uninstall and reinstall the addon and redo the download process.

 ### 📢 **Having Issues?
 Let Us Know!** 📢